polodev/create-read-update-delete-authentication-pagination-in-laravel-5.6-yt/readme.md

 database/seeds/databaseSeeder.php
 ~~~

-factories and seeds only change when we work with dummy/test data
+factories and seeds only require when we work with dummy/test data

 ## command for making model, controller, factory and migration file